ElementsProject/elements/doc/elements-tx-format.md

 | Locktime | Yes | 4 bytes | `uint32_t` | Little-endian | See [BIP 113](https://github.com/bitcoin/bips/blob/master/bip-0113.mediawiki). |
 | Witness | Only if flags is 1 | Varies | `Witness` | | See [BIP 141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki).
 Note that Elements witnesses contain more data than Bitcoin witnesses.
 This extra data is described further below. |

+Notable differences from Bitcoin:
+- In Bitcoin the *Flags* field is optional and it is two bytes long.
+In Elements, this field is mandatory and it is reduced to one byte.
+- In Bitcoin, only inputs have witnesses.
+In Elements, each output also has a witness section associated with it.
+- In Bitcoin transactions the *Locktime* appears immediately after the witnesses, whereas in Elements transactions it appears right before them.

 This is the overarching structure of a serialized transaction.
 The rest of this document contains further details on specific parts, as well as examples.

 #### Variable Length Integer (VarInt)